Soccer-Valencia sack coach Gracia | Sports-Games

 Valencia sacked coach Javi Gracia a day after the team slipped to within six points of the relegation zone in La Liga, the club said in a statement on Monday.

-Spaniard Gracia, who took over at the end of last season, was fired following the team's 3-2 home defeat by Barcelona on Sunday, which left them 14th in the standings, six above 18th-placed Huesca with four games left.
+Spaniard Gracia, who took over at the end of last season, was fired following the team's 3-2 home defeat by Barcelona on Sunday, their sixth consecutive league game without a win.
+He leaves them 14th in the standings, six above 18th-placed Huesca with four games left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)